FMartinez59/Portfolio-Landing-Space/README.md

 ##The purpose of the website is to display all the projects I

-# Heres the sample my Second Portfolio Page
+# Heres the sample for my Second Portfolio Page
 ![]()

 ## POINTS OF INTEREST